JoshSandhu/Project_1/README.md

 ![Accessibility rating of this site as determined by Lighthouse](assets/images/lighthouse-report.png)

+- Unfixed bugs

+While testing the site after launch it came to our attention that despite the css code passing the validation, the website did not.
+After further investigations the issue was seemed to be caused by the external code for Font Awsome.
+The error on CSS validator says: 'URI : https://cdnjs.cloudflare.com/ajax/libs/font-awesome/6.1.1/css/all.min.css' Which indicates the issue is with Font Awsome and not the sites code.

 ## Deployment

 The live link for this website can be found [here](https://joshsandhu.github.io/Project_1/)